oliverfoster/adapt-animate/README.md

 ###### eventName

-Description: Specifies the event name to be applied and occasionally some event parameters
+Description: Specifies the event name to be applied and occasionally with some event restriction parameters

 click, mouseover, mouseup, keypress, keyup etc... - name of standard jQuery events

-inview, outview, scroll, interval(milliseconds) - additionally
+inview(percentageInview), outview, scroll, interval(milliseconds), timeout(milliseconds) - additionally

+Examples:

+"inview('50%')>timeout(500) .className" : ... == when the .className items are at least 50% inview, apply the alterations after 500 milliseconds
+"inview('50%')>1interval(500) .className" : ... == "inview('50%')>timeout(500) .className"
+"!click .clickable" : ... == when click on any current or new .clickable item, apply the alterations

 Chain Loop: